nicholasrodriguez/tf-lab-esx/README.md

 "http://lb-5YI-project-alpha-dev-2144336064.us-east-1.elb.amazonaws.com/"

 ```
 Starting with version 0.14, Terraform wraps string outputs in quotes by default.
-You can use the -raw flag when querying a specified output for machine-readable format.
+You can use the `-raw` flag when querying a specified output for machine-readable format.
 ```
 terraform output -raw lb_url
 http://lb-5YI-project-alpha-dev-2144336064.us-east-1.elb.amazonaws.com/
 ```
-Use the lb_url output value with the -raw flag to cURL the load balancer and verify the response.
+Use the lb_url output value with the `-raw` flag to CURL the load balancer and verify the response.
 ```
 curl $(terraform output -raw lb_url)
 <html><body><div>Hello, world!</div></body></html>